SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

       "clientSecret": "secret"
       }
       ```
-  * Create a service instance of SAP Process Automation along with a service key.
-Note the URL and credentials.
+  8. Create a service instance of SAP Process Automation along with a service key.
+Follow the same steps as above, but select **SAP Process Automation** as the service.
+Save the URL and credentials for later.

-## Create a Service Instance for API Portal API access
+## Create a Service Instance for API Portal API Access

 A service instance lets you interact with the API Management, API portal service to retrieve bills for the invoicing scope of the mission.
 See: [SAP API Management, API portal as a Service](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/e0646630540d440aa1177b389f512afa.html?locale=en-US)

-  * Navigate to the subaccount in SAP BTP cockpit.
+  1. Navigate to the subaccount in SAP BTP cockpit.
-  * Click **Instances and Subscriptions** and select **Create**.
+  2. Click **Instances and Subscriptions** and select **Create**.
-  * Select **API Management, API portal** from the Service list and fill out the remaining fields as described below.
+  3. Select **API Management, API portal** from the Service list and fill out the remaining fields.
      ![Service instance details](img/API_ServiceInstance.png)
-  * If the service is not available in the Service list, please assign it to your subaccount from your global account.
+  4. If the service is not available in the Service list, please double check the assigned entitlements from your global account.
-  * On the next tab, add the JSON parameters to provide administrator access using this service instance.
+  5. On the next tab, add the JSON parameters to provide administrator access using this service instance.
       ```
       {
           "role": "APIPortal.Administrator"
       }
       ```
-  * Complete the process and confirm the successful creation of the service instance.
+  6. Complete the process and confirm the successful creation of the service instance.
-  * Locate the service instance and create a service key.
+  7. Locate the service instance and create a service key.
 Save the JSON values for later which will look something like this:
       ```
       {
       "url": "https://apiportal.cfapps.hana.ondemand.com",